Jason Euell: Charlton Athletic

 In June 2011, Euell revealed that he's been working on his coaching badge.
 In the same year of October, Euell spoke out his opposition against a possible English application of the "Rooney Rule" to ensure that compulsory ethnic minority candidates are interviewed for managerial positions.

 In September 2013, Euell took charge for the club's U21 squad for the first time.
 He was credited for promoting youngsters to the first team, such as, Joe Gomez, Ademola Lookman, Jordan Cousins and Joe Aribo.

 In October 2015, Euell was appointed temporary as club's first-team coaching staff following the sacking of Guy Luzon.
 Following the return of Manager José Riga, Euell returned to take charge the club's U21 squad after failing to agree a deal to stay on as a first team coach in February 2016.

 On 2 September 2019, Euell was named as a coach for the England U20s as part of The Football Association's 2019–20 Elite Coach Placement Programme.

 On 1 April 2021, Euell was promoted to the role of first-team coach at Charlton Athletic.

 On 21 October 2021, Euell was made caretaker assistant manager at Charlton Athletic working with caretaker manager Johnnie Jackson following the departure of Nigel Adkins.

 On 23 June 2022, Charlton Athletic confirmed that Euell would leave his position as first-team coach at the club.

 Bristol City

 On 28 June 2022, Euell joined Bristol City as first team coach working alongside manager Nigel Pearson.
+He departed the club alongside Pearson in October 2023.

+Cambridge United

+On 7 July 2024, Euell joined League One side Cambridge United as assistant head coach.